 "I don't think we as teammates knew him as well as we could have," Blass has said.
 "He was so much more than a great baseball player."

 While he and his teammates mourned the tragic loss of their spiritual leader, in just months the Pirate pitcher would experience the beginning of his own tragedy.
 During spring training in 1973, Blass pitched well at the Pirates' spring home in Bradenton, Florida.
 The performance was a bit abnormal; historically Steve was a slow starter.
 No one was concerned, though, figuring it was a continuation of 1972.
-Blass was selected to pitch opening day against the Cardinals.
+Blass was selected to pitch Opening Day against the Cardinals.
 He allowed five runs in five innings, though his team ended up winning the game.
 After one good start, on April 22 against the Cubs, he gave up a walk, two singles, a homer and a double all in the first inning.
 Steve sailed through the second but would walk one and hit two batters in the third and was removed

 Blass rebounded and tossed a complete-game victory over the Padres, but he then reverted back to a wildness that resulted in an inability pitch more than half of the game against the Dodgers and Expos.
 By early June, his record was 3-3 with an inflated ERA and high walk totals that suggested serious problems.
 Bill Virdon, Steve's friend and manager, displayed the patience of a saint.
 The skipper reminded Steve that this was not the first time he'd begun a season badly.
 In 1970, Steve started off with a record of 2-8 but finished the year at 10-12.
 Steve was in excellent physical shape and his arm felt great, making the ordeal so mystifying.
 In his entire career, he never had a sore arm.
 During this period, pitching mechanics came under scrutiny.
 Maybe he was dropping his elbow, or he seemed to be hurrying his motion, or perhaps his right arm wasn't in synch with the rest of his body.

-Blass returned on June sixth and again on the eleventh to pitch against the Braves.
+Blass returned on June 6 and again on June 11 to pitch against the Braves.
 In the latter effort, he lasted 3 1/3 innings and gave up seven singles, a homer, and two walks resulting in five runs.
 Steve agreed with his manager to a stint in the bullpen.
-Two days later, he came into the fifth inning of a game that the Pirates were losing 8-3.
+Two days later, he came into the fifth inning of a game the Pirates were losing 8-3.
 He walked two, gave up a stolen base, threw a wild pitch and allowed a run scoring single before retiring the side.
 The following inning he walked Darrell Evans and Mike Lum, and Dusty Baker singled in a run.
 After Ralph Garr grounded out, Davey Johnson drove in another run with a single.
 Marty Perez walked, and pitcher Ron Reed drove in two more with another single.
 Blass followed with a wild pitch, a walk, and another single, allowing two more to score.

-Steve recalled: "It was the worst experience of my baseball life...
+Steve recalled: "It was the worst experience of my baseball life ...
 I don't think I'll ever forget it.
 I was embarrassed and disgusted.
 I was totally unnerved.
 You can't imagine the feeling that you suddenly have no 'idea' what you're doing out there, performing that way as a major league pitcher.
 It was kind of scary."
 He was used sporadically the next several weeks.

 Virdon gave him the start on August 6 in the Cooperstown Hall of Fame annual exhibition game played between the Pirates and Texas Rangers, hoping that the less meaningful game might help him work things out.
 Unfortunately, Blass was as wild as ever and had to be relieved after 2 1/3 innings.
 Virdon announced that Steve would not start again for the duration of the season.
 After all, the Pirates were in the midst of a pennant race.